 Notes.
-The table shows how different hypotheses on the degree of correlation between observables and unobservables affect selected $\beta_t$ and $\gamma_t$ coefficients from Equation 1.
+The table shows how different hypotheses on the degree of correlation between observables and unobservables affect selected β_t and γ_t coefficients from Equation 1.
 The notation follows Oster (2019).
-The coefficient $\delta$ is the relative degree of selection on observed and unobserved variables. $R{max}$ is the hypothetical R squared in a regression that includes both observables and unobservables. $\tilde{R}$ is the R squared in the regression that includes only observables (Figure 3).
+The coefficient δ is the relative degree of selection on observed and unobserved variables.
+R{max} is the hypothetical R squared in a regression that includes both observables and unobservables. \tilde{R} is the R squared in the regression that includes only observables (Figure 3).
 Oster (2019) finds that $R{max} = 1.3$ and $\delta = 1$ are appropriate bounds to calculate bias-adjusted treatment effects.
 Output is logged quantities (in million tons) of steel.
-TFPQ is logged productivity, computed as $\log TFPQ = \log TFPR - \tilde{p}$ , where $\tilde{p}$ is the revenue share weighted average of the prices of plant products and TFPR is calculated using the Gandhi et al. (2020)'s method.
+TFPQ is logged total factor productivity quantity, computed as $\log TFPQ = \log TFPR - \tilde{p}$, where \tilde{p} is the revenue share weighted average of the prices of plant products and TFPR is calculated using the Gandhi et al. (2020)'s method.